Flexibility of Attendance Policies

 If you experience a course or professor-related accommodation situation that concerns you, contact ODR as soon as you feel reasonable access is not happening; ODR cannot promise an outcome to your personal satisfaction but does promise to consider all relevant variables to determine reasonable access and accommodations.

 This accommodation is not designed to comprehensively address and fully support a student who misses or is unable to participate in more than one week’s worth of classes in succession.
 In these situations, students and professors will often need to discuss if it is possible to adequately address missed work and to maintain course pace.
-If a Modification of Attendance Policy plan was previously established, it may need to be revisited and a new plan may need to be established.
+If a Flexibility of Attendance Policy plan was previously established, it may need to be revisited and a new plan may need to be established.
 In some cases, reasonable adjustments may not be possible, and the student’s final grade may be impacted should the student choose to stay in the course.
 Students should be aware of the College’s course withdrawal policy and deadlines.

 Please review our Expectations for Using the Modification of Attendance Policy Accommodation Effectively webpage for further guidance.